GabyRosas/EcodAir/README.md

 EcoDair is a project developed by our consulting firm to provide an interactive dashboard displaying real-time data on air quality using the waqi.info API.
 The goal is to offer a data visualization platform with real-time analysis and scalability for future improvements in air quality management.

 Objectives:
-- Provide an Interactive Data Visualization Platform
+- Provide an Interactive Data Visualization Platform.
-- Enable Real-Time Data Analysis
+- Enable Real-Time Data Analysis.
-- Report on Air Quality 🌬️
+- Report on Air Quality 🌬️.
-- Ensure Scalability for Future Improvements
+- Ensure Scalability for Future Improvements.
 - The design was provided by the client, eliminating the need for mockups or prototypes.

 ## Technical Competencies